reg1z/hyprSec/features-implemented.md

   - [ ] notfication daemon integration
   - [ ] current workspace focus indicator

+### Keyboard

+- [ ] Layout Selection

+#### Hyprland Keymaps

+- [ ] QWERTY (default) layout
+  - [ ] Set of common standard keybinds.
+Include all functionality enabled in the enthium-style layout (but for normies).

+- [-] Enthium Layout
+Refine current layout.
+The current layout is made with the enthium KB layout in mind.
+  - [-] Drop-in: Terminals.
+3-4 special workspaces for simple on-demand screen space / managing terminal sprawl
+  - [x] Drop-in: Dictionary/Thesaurus.
+Special workspace that opens a browser window immediately on the OneLook reverse dictionary page.
+    - [?]
+Make this a locally-installed solution?
+  - [?]
+Drop-in: Virtual Machine workspace.
+Special workspace(s) for 1-3 VMs that have VM passthru submappings automatically enabled when activated.
+Pressing the binding again within this special workspace will drop-out the VM and re-enable the primary keymap (disable passthru).

 ### Tools
 - [-] Terminal Stuff
   - [ ] Script for selection of preferred terminal EMULATOR (default: kitty)